What is cancer?

 Some owners request to be present during chemotherapy administration.
 Unfortunately due to the strict safety protocols around these types of drugs, this is not possible for both your safety and the safety of your pet.

 Why does my pet need complete blood counts so often during chemotherapy?

 Frequent complete blood counts (CBCs) are necessary with most chemotherapy drugs.
 CBCs are done the day your pet is given chemotherapy to make sure the bone marrow has recovered fully from the previous treatment and that it is safe to receive the next treatment.
 CBCs may also be done on non-treatment days as a way to determine if adjustments need to be made to future doses and to determine if additional medications such as antibiotics need to be prescribed.

 Can you detect cancer in the blood?

-Generally, the answer is no, however, with some forms of cancer (leukemias and lymphomas) routine or special blood tests may be able to detect cancer.
+Generally, the answer is no, however with some forms of cancer (leukemias and lymphomas) routine or special blood tests may be able to detect some signs of cancer.

 Will my family and other pets be at risk from chemotherapy exposure?

-Generally, the risk to other household members is low, however it is a valid concern.
-While your pet is receiving chemotherapy there are some simple precautions you can take to minimize your exposure to these products.
+The risk to other household members is typically low, however it is a valid concern.
+While your pet is receiving chemotherapy there are some simple precautions you can take to minimize your exposure to these products:

 - When administering chemotherapy at home, always wear gloves when handling the medication.